The Making of An Explorer Gene: Her Story

 Packing for Prague itself was a delightful challenge.
 I had two suitcases in which to pack for an entire year, from professional work clothes, to travel clothes, to coats, shoes, and everything in between.
 An extra box of stuff arrived nearly six weeks after my arrival with everything I couldn’t fit in those initial two suitcases.
 Despite all this, I was ill-prepared for a life on two feet and of public transportation as I adjusted to the incredible life without a car.

 I had never felt so liberated in my life as I did on that second flight to Prague, drinking my complimentary (not two bucks a Chuck!) wine courtesy of Lufthansa.
 My life was suddenly full of options and opportunities, instead of monotony and closed doors.
-Before this, I had lived in a land of “deadlines for happiness.” (translation: if I’m not happy with my relationship by this date, I’ll end it; or if my boss doesn’t appreciate me by this date, I’ll look for a new job.”)
+Before this, I had lived in a land of “deadlines for happiness.” (translation: “If I’m not happy with my relationship by this date, I’ll end it; or if my boss doesn’t appreciate me by this date, I’ll look for a new job.”)
 I didn’t want to end up unhappy or just living.
 From this point forward, I wanted a life.

 Arriving in Prague’s Ruzyně Airport, I hauled my two roller suitcases from the bus, to the green Metro line, up three flights of curved stairs, and into my nearly empty flat on Bělehradská, located in Prague 2’s Vinohrady neighborhood.
 (Prague is laid out in number districts from 1-22.
 In expat eyes, 1-3 is the most desirable and of course, I wanted to be near the metro, as I was still intimidated by trams.)